cedx/yii2-free-mobile/doc/usage.md

 ];
 ```

-The `LogTarget->client` property accepts a `Client` instance or the application component ID of a Free Mobile client.
+The optional `LogTarget->client` property accepts a `yii\freemobile\Client` instance or the application component ID of a Free Mobile client.
+It defaults to the `"freemobile"` string.

 !!! tip
     As text of the log messages is truncated to **160** characters,